 - Tricuspid surgery

-Our interventional cardiologists have the benefit of using the innovative Philips EchoNavigator platform during procedures to help them visualize the valves and other structures of the heart.
+Our interventional cardiologists have the benefit of using the innovative Philips EchoNavigator platform during procedures to better visualize the valves and other structures of the heart.
 The EchoNavigator combines X-ray and echocardiography images onto one screen and helps to guide the placement of closure devices or replacement valves.

-When you come to Miami Cardiac & Vascular Institute for heart valve disease care, you can expect:
+When you come to Miami Cardiac & Vascular Institute for heart valve disease treatment, you can expect:

-- A dedicated heart team that specializes in every aspect of your care, from imaging to surgery.
+- A dedicated heart team that specializes in every aspect of care, from imaging to surgery

-- An individualized approach.
-We’ll work with you to find a treatment that fits your preferences and your precise diagnosis.
+- An individualized approach; we work with you to find a treatment that fits your preferences and your precise diagnosis

 Who benefits from this program?